Jeromepullen/OMDb-Movies/README.md

-## OMDb Movies iOS App made with Swift that used the OMDb API to search for movies and display the details of each movie in a List and Collection layout
+## OMDb Movies iOS App made with Swift that uses the OMDb API to search for movies and display the details of each movie in a List and Collection layout

 ## Screenshots